By now, most of you may have heard pieces of the story before. But for those who’ve stumbled across this blog for the first time, here goes.

 To this end, you should make an effort to reply to the comments on your blogs, or even just like them.
 Replying creates a discussion, as opposed to just one-sided commentary.
 In addition to this, the more comments on your blog, the more it boosts your SEO ranking with Google.

 A lot of blogs on WordPress still use ‘.wordpress’ domains.
 This is fine if you’re still new to blogging and just looking to experiment and explore.
 However, if you truly want a blog that looks and sounds professional, it’s about time you bought your own domain.
 I’m not sure how much it costs elsewhere, but mine cost me $18 each (annually) through WordPress.

 If you have a common name, or your blog’s name isn’t particularly unique, this is even more important.
 Why?
 Because by the time you finally decide to buy the domain, it is likely already gone.

 Readers are also more likely to take you and your blog seriously, if you have a professional domain.
-All the websites I run, including the one I just created for TwoToneTheArtist, all use professional domains which work to their credit.
+All the websites I run, including the one I created for College Mate, all use professional domains which work to their credit.

 Paid Advertising Works